 Platforms such as ExpoWorld provide one example of how institutions can implement a structured multilingual export visibility framework across their member base at scale.

-Through a partnership with ExpoWorld, your members\clients can receive:
+Through a partnership with ExpoWorld, your members or clients can receive:

-Major consideration: Your organisation enhances its export programme without increasing internal staffing.
+A key advantage: your organisation can enhance its export programme without increasing internal staffing.

-With Google Search Console integration implemented, you can access anonymised, aggregated insights including:
+With Google Search Console integration, institutions can access anonymised aggregated insights including::

 This enables data-driven: